-The City of Tucson is proposing to amend the Infrastructure Improvement

-    Project (IIP) project list to better detail the anticipated impact fee

-    eligible projects and their associated project limits by Service Category

-    and Service Area, in accordance with state law (A.R.S. § 9-463.05).
-This

-    amendment to the IIP project list will serve to only address elements of

-    necessary public services and will not increase the level of service (LOS)

-    in any Service Area or cause a development fee increase.
-You can find the

-    proposed Impact Fee Project Amendment list by clicking here: Proposed

-    Infrastructure Improvement .
-Learn more about the current IIP here:

-    Infrastructure Improvement Plan adopted March 17, 2020.
+On December 6th, 2022, the City of Tucson Mayor and Council approved the amendment of the Infrastructure Improvement Plan (IIP) project list to better detail the anticipated impact fee eligible projects and their associated project limits by Service Category and Service Area, in accordance with state law (A.R.S. § 9-463.05).
+This amendment to the IIP project list serves to only address elements of necessary public services and does not increase the level of service (LOS) in any Service Area or cause a development fee increase.
+You can find the current, amended IIP list list by clicking here: Infrastructure Improvement Plan.

-    There are two City departments which are directly connected with the

-    Development Impact Fees program.
-Finance/Budget Division administers the

-    program (prepares the budgets and tracks all revenue/expenditure activity)

-    and Planning and Development Services works directly with the developers to

-    determine the Service Area and the total fee for the project based on its

-    use and size within the designated Service Area.
+There are two City departments which are directly connected with the Development Impact Fees program.
+Finance/Budget Division administers the program (prepares the budgets and tracks all revenue/expenditure activity) and Planning and Development Services works directly with the developers to determine the Service Area and the total fee for the project based on its use and size within the designated Service Area.

 Fees are assessed in all City of Tucson Service Areas.
 To determine your Service Area and your fee through the impact fee calculator, please click the link below to Planning and Development Services.

 The City assesses a one-time fee on new development to help fund a proportionate share of the cost of infrastructure needed to serve that development.
 Impact fees are also assessed when there is an expansion of the development or a change in use that requires a higher service need.
 These fees are dedicated strictly to roads, parks, police, and fire services and are collected by the Planning and Development Services Department when building permits are issued.